xdamman/blog/posts/a-new-way-to-fund-open-source-projects.md

 # A New Way to Fund Open Source Projects

-## Goodwill only takes you so far.
-Here is a new way to fund open source projects that aligns the interests of companies with open source…

-## A New Way to Fund Open Source Projects

-### Goodwill only takes you so far.
+Goodwill only takes you so far.
 Here is a new way to fund open source projects that aligns the interests of companies with open source communities.

 There have been more and more talks recently about the [lack of funding for open source projects](https://medium.com/@nayafia/how-i-stumbled-upon-the-internet-s-biggest-blind-spot-b9aa23618c58#.3b54k46ze).
 [Nadia Eghbal](undefined) even started [a list of Open Source Projects who need support](http://fundingoss.com).
 Yet, there is no good solution today to fund them.